 Maybe I should tell you a little bit about Maggie— you know, before we move onto the whole sex and strangulation parts of the story.

 Purple hair— we went over that already.
 And I’m pretty sure I’ve mentioned how attractive she was and is.
 That’s all you really need to know.
 Also, trust me: you’d hit it.
 I know I did.

 If you hate spoilers then you’re definitely reading the wrong story, by the way.

 Oh yeah, I forgot: she talks.
 A lot.
 And nine times out of ten her incessant babbling is about herself.
 Yes, she’s her own favorite subject.
 Which is great because that makes the two of us.

 What I mean by that is I hate myself.

 She says “gorgeous” and “buddy” far too much.
 Examples: “That’s gorgeous”.
 No, bitch, that’s a fucking tree.
-Or, “Buddy, I need you to lie to me”.
+Or, “Buddy, I need you to lie to me and then fuck me”.
 Correct responses are “you’re right” and “yes” because she’s always right.
 And yes, I will lie to you.